xieyuheng/inner/papers/publish/boundaries-as-types.md

 - example algebra of 2-dimension
 - example algebra of 3-dimension -- for `Pi(3)(S(2))`

+- about implementation:

+  if we think about how to implement higher order incidence relation by objects and pointers, and we store pointers at both direction at every order, the implementation will be a graph model of cell-complex.

 - product space -- and boundary operator over it

 - review old notes